‘Whole house shook’: Loud ‘boom’ heard in Utah possibly a meteorite, video shows

-UTAH (KTVX/NEXSTAR) — An extremely loud boom was heard throughout Utah Saturday morning, shaking homes and alarming Utahns throughout the state.
+UTAH (KTVX/NEXSTAR) — An extremely loud boom was heard throughout Utah Saturday morning, shaking homes and alarming Utahans throughout the state.

 At this time, neither the Salt Lake City Police Department, nor the Hill Air Force Base just north of the city, know what caused the boom.
 But the National Weather Service’s Salt Lake City division has suggested a meteor as the most probable cause.